evancz/guide.elm-lang.org/interop/http.md

   Once we have an HTTP request, we can turn it into a command with `Http.send`.
 This is just like how we used `Random.generate` to create a command with a random generator.
 The first argument is a way to turn the result of the HTTP request into a message for our `update` function.
 In this case, we create a `NewGif` message.

 This has been a very quick introduction, but the key idea is that you must (1) create an HTTP request and (2) turn that into a command so Elm will actually *do* it.
-You can go pretty far using the basic pattern here, and we will be looking into JSON decoders [later on](/interop/json.md), which will let you deal with whatever crazy JSON you run into.
+You can go pretty far using the basic pattern here, and we will be looking into JSON decoders [later on](/interop/json.md), which will let you deal with whatever JSON you run into.

 > **Exercises:** To get more comfortable with this code, try augmenting it with skills we learned in previous sections:
 >